astro-informatics/harmonic/README.rst

     git clone https://github.com/astro-informatics/harmonic
     cd harmonic

-and running the install script, within the root directory, with one command
+and installing within the root directory, with one command

 .. code-block:: bash